Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Experiments

-\paragraph{Learned TeCoS-LVM models generalize well across various time scales} TeCoS-LVM models completely exclude the time dimension from parameter space, therefore, can handle input stimuli sequences of any duration without being limited to the length of training data (1 second here).
+TeCoS-LVM models completely exclude the time dimension from parameter space and, therefore, can handle input stimuli sequences of any duration without being limited to the length of training data (1 second here).
 We evaluated the temporal scalability of TeCoS-LVM models by running them on longer test data sequences.
 The firing rate correlation coefficients and spike train dissimilarities were calculated to measure the performance changes.
 TeCoS-LVM models consistently produce accurate coding results at different time scales.
 Results in Fig. \ref{fig:res2}C show that increasing the length of the test sequence only brings slight performance drops, as evidenced by the minor decrease in the firing rate correlations and little increase in the spike train dissimilarities.
 This demonstrates that TeCoS-LVM models learn general (multi-time-scales) temporal dependencies from short-sequence training.